|Nutrition Facts (per serving)|

 |Total Carbohydrate 10g||4%|

 |Dietary Fiber 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 What if we took that familiar combination of whiskey and cola and transformed it into a marinade?
 Wonderful things happen and this quick and easy recipe could be your new favorite when it comes to great barbecue.

 This whiskey and cola marinade is very simple to mix up and should take just a few minutes to prepare.
 It is also possible that you have everything in your kitchen and bar already, so there is no hassle in finding specialty ingredients.

 Once mixed, this marinade can be used on your favorite grilling meat.
 It works wonders on pork chops and baby back ribs though it is pretty universal and should be a great addition to almost anything you want to barbecue.

-For the best results, allow this marinade to soak into the meat overnight or for at least 8-12 hours.
+For the best results, allow this marinade to soak into the meat overnight or for at least 8 to 12 hours.
 You can get away with making it up first thing in the morning and have a perfect marinade ready for the evening grill.

-- Cover and refrigerate for 8-12 hours, turning once during the marinating process to ensure all sides soak up the sauce.
+Cover and refrigerate for 8 to 12 hours, turning once during the marinating process to ensure all sides soak up the sauce.